-The Robertson County Association of Realtors® membership consists of over 1100 members, both Realtors and Affiliates.
+The Robertson County Association of Realtors® membership consists of over 1700 members, both Realtors and Business Partners.
 In addition to Robertson County, we also represent several surrounding counties.

 We are dedicated to serving our REALTOR® members throughout Middle Tennessee providing resources and services to assist members in growing their businesses and gaining a professional edge in the real estate industry.
 We were chartered by the NATIONAL ASSOCIATION OF REALTORS® on November 8, 1980.

 Our primary focus is to serve the interests of the membership.
 A REALTOR Association strives to become the central source of real estate information and services within the community.
 It attempts to build a strong, responsible and unified voice in local, state and national affairs.
 In all levels of government, it represents the viewpoint of its members as well as owners of real property.
 A REALTOR Association can only operate successfully by providing continuous, useful and responsive programs and services that benefit the membership on an efficient and cost-effective basis

 As a member of the Association it means that a Real Estate licensee:

 - · Is bound by a strict code of ethics

 - · Can legally say they are a REALTOR®

 - · Has access to educational opportunities

 - · Is eligible for participation in committees affiliated with the National Association of REALTORS®

 Your Association is a pure service organization.
 It serves the needs of its members in a variety of ways.
 Among the principal services available to our members are: